 Below are a few of the festivals and celebrations that may mark our year:

 In the autumn during harvest season, we celebrate Michaelmas.
-In the Celtic tradition, Michael represents the unconquered hero, fighting against evil and the powers of darkness.
+In the Celtic tradition, Michael represents the unconquered hero, fighting against evil.
 He is a model for valor and courage.
 We celebrate with an array of harvest fruits and “dragon bread,” physical challenges for the children, and the telling of legends and myths.

 The younger children each make a lantern for our gathering in early November.
 Walking and singing with glimmering lanterns held high, we carry light into the approaching darkness of winter.